 The secured parent section of the school's web site (www.academyatthelakes.org) is a particularly rich and useful source of school information, providing access to a regularly updated newsletter, calendar, important forms, etc. To access this section, please click on "Parents" in the upper right-hand corner and enter the password AATL.
 The website also includes a Facts Family Portal link, through which parents have access to weekly assignment sheets for their children, grades, email links to teachers, attendance records and community service records.
-(See "Using Facts Family Portal" below.)
+(See "Using Facts Family Portal" in the resources section at the end of this handbook.)